AlexandrGolan/Roulette/README.md

-#Roulette CLI game
+Roulette CLI game

-#Build
+Build

-'''sudo make'''
+sudo make

 #How to play: